den-vasyliev/kbot/otel/README.md

 # Open-telemetry observability

-This repository contains a sample configuration for Kbot that send logs to [OpenTelemetry Collector] and metrics to [OpenTelemetry Collector] or [Prometheus].
+Sample configuration for Kbot that send logs to [OpenTelemetry Collector] and metrics to [OpenTelemetry Collector] or [Prometheus].

 ## Prerequisites